dixitnaman/Netflix-UI-clone/README.md

 # Netflix-UI-clone

-This a Responsive UI Clone Of
-Contains Home Page and Sign up page
-Based on HTML and CSS
+This repository contains the code for building a Netflix-inspired home page using HTML and CSS.
+The project aims to recreate the visual design and layout of the Netflix home page, providing a starting point for creating similar interfaces or learning web development techniques.